rubyonjets/jets-docs/_reference/jets-url.md

 ## Usage

-    jets url
+    jets url [options]

 ## Description

-App url if routes are defined.
+App url if routes are defined

 If routes have been configured and an API Gateway was created for the app, this provides the application's url.